 You might be wondering how we're able to ship our collection of delicate vintage pieces of audio history safely.
 Well... it's not easy!

-The heavier pieces actually arrive with a piece of plywood that items are securely bolted onto, keeping them from banging around inside the box during transit.
+Their heavier pieces actually arrive with a piece of plywood that items are securely bolted onto, which prevents them from banging around inside the box during transit.
 They use the heaviest grade double-ply cardboard and also double box their pieces, with thick foam spacers between the two boxes.
 Since we have a nice supply of surplus McIntosh boxes, we will often use them to ship other heavy or delicate pieces from our collections.
 And if we don't have the proper box available, we will order one new for your purchase.

 Pieces under 30 lbs will not usually need to be double boxed if packed properly.
-We use several pieces of Instapack expanding foam packaging to nestle between your purchase in a double-ply heavy-duty cardboard box, capable of holding at least twice the listed weight rating.
+We use several pieces of Instapack expanding foam packaging to nestle between your purchase inside of a double-ply heavy-duty cardboard box, capable of holding at least twice the listed weight rating.
 Boxes are then sealed on all sides with water activated paper tape lined with a fabric reinforcement.
-We’ve had some plastic clear tape fail in moist or hot environments so this is a great solution.
-Sure the packaging material costs quickly add up, but to us it's worth the extra expense and effort considering your precious cargo inside.
+We’ve had some plastic clear tapes fail in moist or hot environments, so this is a great solution.
+The packaging material costs do quickly add up, but to us it is worth the extra expense and effort to protect the precious cargo inside.

 Turntables are also tricky to ship safely - but we've really sorted out the process.
 After our final in-house test and calibration, we provide markings on the tonearm, counter weights, and anti-skate knobs so our clients can quickly get everything dialed back into the right settings without complication or guessing.